 |Skilling.com Facts & Figures|

-Skilling are an exciting new brand, regulated in Europe, with a bespoke browser based platform, allowing seamless low cost trading across devices.
+Skilling are an exciting new brand, regulated in Europe and beyond, with a bespoke browser based platform, allowing seamless low cost trading across devices.

 |Min.
 Deposit||100 £/€/$ or 1000 NOK, SEK|